Soil Drainage Research Site Logo

 Title: Management implications of the relationships between water chemistry and fishes within channelized headwater streams in the midwestern United States

-item Smiley, Jr, Peter
+item Smiley, Peter - Rocky

-item Gillespie, Robert - PURDUE UNIVERSITY
+item GILLESPIE, ROBERT - PURDUE UNIVERSITY

 item King, Kevin